-Reconciliation: It's All About the Quality and Quantity of Your Data
+Reconciliation: It's all about the Quality and Quantity of your Data

-Often, we here at BREA see the following statement in the Sales Comparison Approach Reconciliation:
+All too often we here at the BREA see the following statement in the Sales Comparison Approach Reconciliation:

-"All comps given equal weight."
+"All comps given equal weight".

-Of course, it's possible when an appraiser is in a new tract-home subdivision that all the comps are recent, proximate, and so similar to the subject that each was roughly "equal" to the subject.
+Of course, it's possible when an appraiser is in a new tract-home subdivision that all of the comps are recent, proximate, and so similar to the subject that each was roughly "equal" to the subject.
 Ask yourself, however, is this always the case?